 The property benefits from a wood burning stove in the large reception hall, with an open fire in both the dining room and drawing room.
 The heating is oil fired and radiators are thermostatically controlled.

 There is an annexe to Honeystone House and a separate Coach House which are privately let.
 Both sit to the rear of Honeystone House.
 The garden and grounds of Honeystone House are not shared, however it should be noted that the main access gate and driveway off the main road is shared with the annexe and Coach House to the rear.
 Privacy is respected but guests should be aware that there may vehicles using the main driveway and passing through the courtyard area.
 Guests are asked to be mindful that the tenants require access at all times.

 There is a rod room available for guest use which sits on the side of the nearby Coach House.

 The River Tyne is one of the best river systems for salmon and sea trout fishing in England and Wales, and rivals many of the Scottish rivers too.
 The River North Tyne, just 1.5 miles from Honeystone House, is one of the two sources feeding into it and sits downstream from Kielder dam, flowing through beautiful countryside along its course.
-For a day’s fishing on the river, you can purchase permits for one of the many beats along the river, from the online shop of the Tyne Rivers Trust.
-All proceeds of buying these permits go straight back to the Trust and will be used to further improve the river in years to come.
+For a day’s fishing on the river, take a look on FishPal where you can view the availability of the nearby beats and book in advance.